mbarre/schemacrawler-additional-lints/src/site/markdown/index.md

 **Linter :** *io.github.mbarre.schemacrawler.tools.LinterBooleanContent*
   Checks if column type should be boolean. ex.: int column with only 1 and 0 values.
   Default severity : high.

+**Linter :** *io.github.mbarre.schemacrawler.tools.LinterByteaTypeColumn*
+  Checks that no binary column type is used.
+Postgres recommandation is to use OID.
+  Default severity : medium.

 **Linter :** *io.github.mbarre.schemacrawler.tools.LinterColomnContentNotNormalized*
   Checks wether foreign table should have been used.